ishijt/webproj/README.md

 - Uses the REST Countries API for up-to-date information
 - Multiple choice format with 6 options per question
 - 10 questions per quiz
+- Immediate feedback with correct answer display
-- Real-time score tracking
+- Real-time score updates after each answered question
-- Final score summary
+- Final score summary at the end of the quiz

 ### 3. World Flags Quiz (Geography)